WHO, EXACTLY, IS GOING TO BE THE NEW ENGLAND HEAD COACH? RIGHT NOW, IT SEEMS TO BE AS CLEAR AS MUD.

 The Lions?
 Well, given the disparity between Gatland’s market value and England’s, he’d never be in a better position to negotiate an opt-out clause for 2017, should he fancy one.
 What’s more he’d get to play every home game in his lucky stadium where he’s won Premierships and a Heineken Cup.
 Trust me, this kind of minor detail nags away at you even when you’re considering the supposedly weightier parts of the deal.

-Look, personally, I’m all for sending a snatch squad and stealing Rob Baxter in the dead of night: I’m thinking an amphibious assault on the south Devon coast, ashore – like William of Orange – at Brixham, overland from there in arrowhead formation, a tranquilliser dart, an Apache helicopter and back to London for a lunch-time news conference, once Rob’s slept off the tranquilliser.
+Look, personally, I’m all for sending a snatch squad and stealing Rob Baxter in the dead of night: I’m thinking an amphibious assault on the south Devon coast, ashore – like William of Orange – at Brixham, overland from there to Exeter in arrowhead formation, a tranquilliser dart, an Apache helicopter and back to London for a lunch-time news conference, once Rob’s slept off the tranquilliser.
 Mrs. Baxter will understand.